The Complete Guide to E-commerce Customer Lifetime Value (LTV)

 What Is Customer Lifetime Value?

-Customer lifetime value (LTV, also written as CLV or CLTV) is the total revenue — or more precisely, the total profit — a customer generates over their entire relationship with your business.
-It is a forward-looking metric that estimates the future value of a customer based on their past behavior and predictive patterns.
+Customer lifetime value (LTV, also written as CLV or CLTV) is the total revenue, or more precisely the total profit, a customer generates over their entire relationship with your business.
+It's a forward-looking metric that estimates future value based on past behavior and predictive patterns.

 LTV Formulas: From Simple to Sophisticated